Deadlock Recovery in Operating System

 - Deadlock recovery through killing processes

-Let's discuss about all the above three ways of deadlock recovery one by one.
+Let's go over each of the three options for deadlock recovery one by one.

 Deadlock Recovery through Preemption

-Deadlock recovery through preemption is too difficult or sometime impossible.
+Deadlock recovery through preemption is too difficult or sometimes impossible.

 Deadlock Recovery through RollBack